Greek Yogurt Hollandaise

-The first time I tried making hollandaise sauce with Greek yogurt was last year when I developed this similar recipe for the Dairy Farm Families at Cabot Creamery.
+The first time I tried making hollandaise sauce with Greek yogurt was last year when I developed a similar recipe for a client.
 One taste of the creamy lemony sauce and I picked up the phone to call my sister to tell her about it.
 Folks, I developed thousands of recipes over the last sixteen years as a recipe developer, and this was the first time I had been moved to do that.
 I called her because as a kid my mom served hollandaise sauce with steamed artichokes, and it was my sisters favorite meal ever.
 She even requested it for her birthday.

-Neither my sister or I indulge in it regularly though, because hollandaise sauce is basically just egg yolks and butter (with a little lemon juice) and it’s not exactly considered health food.
-Hollandaise is more of a occasional special treat.
+Neither my sister nor I indulge in it regularly though, because hollandaise sauce is basically just egg yolks and butter (with a little lemon juice) and it’s not exactly considered health food.
+Hollandaise is more of an occasional special treat.

 My mom always made her hollandaise in the blender with a bubbling hot stick of melted butter.
 Later I learned how to make it in a double boiler when I was on the line at Isabels on the Waterfront.
 I perfected it when I was at culinary school.
 I think understanding the science behind it really helps to get good results.
 I made some mistakes and I have lots to share with you today.